 How to Survive a Car Insurance Claim Under Investigation

-What Happens After You File
+After You File

 Once you’ve completed the process of filing a claim with your insurance company, a claims adjuster is usually assigned to your case.
-This person is an employee of the insurance company, and as such, they’re going to do as much work as is needed to pay you in a reasonable amount of time if your claim is legitimate and not pay you anything if it isn’t.
-This claims adjuster may contact you or your attorney for further details and to confirm the information contained in your original insurance claim.
+This person is an employee of the insurance company and is going to do as much work as is needed to pay you in a reasonable amount of time if your claim is legitimate and not pay you anything if it isn’t.
+This claims adjuster may contact you or your attorney for details and to confirm the information contained in your original insurance claim.
 If there was a serious accident, the adjuster may request a copy of the police report, contact witnesses listed, or even visit the scene of the accident.

-They will also likely ask you for photos of your car or in some cases inspect it for damages themselves.
+He also is likely to ask you for photos of your car and might inspect it for damages.
 This is why it’s always a good idea to take photos of your car and/or the other car(s) involved in a collision as soon as you can after it happens.

 It’s hard to remember every detail of an accident, but it’s important that you do everything in your power to protect your memory and keep your facts straight.
-Though it’s unadvisable to give a claims adjuster a recording of what happened at the scene of an accident, it may be helpful to make such a recording for your own records.
+Though it’s inadvisable to give a claims adjuster a recording of what happened at the scene of an accident, it may be helpful to make such a recording for your own records.
 It’s also important to keep track of any documents and important information that go along with the accident, such as its date, location, description and copy of the police report and any medical documentation.